openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 - **Attract attention**
 - **Find something you weren’t looking for**

 The important thing to realize is that a success with a twist is still a success.
 It just comes at some sort of a cost: You find the trail of the hydra you’re tracking, but it leads you through a swamp infested with undead.
 You sense that the merchant is overcharging you, but you fail to realize that he’s also distracting you from the thugs sneaking up behind you.
-You are able to hit the wyvern with your bow, but it costs you your last arrow.
+You are able to land a shot against the zombie, but it costs you the last bullet in your magazine.

 ### Interpreting Failure, but the Story Progresses